varghand/admin-tool/README.md

 1. Go to your Heroku account settings → API Key → Copy.
 2. In GitHub repo → Settings → Secrets and variables → Actions → New repository secret
 3. Name it HEROKU_API_KEY and paste the key.

+From now all commits pushed to the master branch will be automatically deployed using the Github Action!

+## Debugging

+Follow backend logs in real-time:

+    heroku logs --tail -a sr-admin-backend